scylladb/scylladb/docs/operating-scylla/system-configuration/snitch.rst

-Scylla Snitches
+ScyllaDB Snitches
 ==================

 Snitches are used in the following ways:

-* To determine to which datacenters and racks the Scylla nodes belong to
+* To determine to which datacenters and racks the ScyllaDB nodes belong to
-* To inform Scylla about the network topology so that requests are routed efficiently
+* To inform ScyllaDB about the network topology so that requests are routed efficiently
-* To allow Scylla to distribute replicas by grouping machines into data centers and racks.
+* To allow ScyllaDB to distribute replicas by grouping machines into data centers and racks.

-Note, that if you do not choose a Snitch when creating a Scylla cluster, the SimpleSnitch is selected by default.
+Note, that if you do not choose a Snitch when creating a ScyllaDB cluster, the SimpleSnitch is selected by default.

-Scylla supports the following snitches:
+ScyllaDB supports the following snitches:

 * SimpleSnitch_
 * RackInferringSnitch_